Amal31497/Employee-Directory-React/README.md

   <br>
   This application allows user to view a list of employees with basic unsensitive informationa and links.
-User can sort and filter users
+User can sort and filter users.
+All data is taken from      random user third party API.

   <br>